Cuba lifting hated travel restrictions

 "At last, our government is not going to treat us like children," said Israel Gutierrez, a college student, while waiting to board a bus.

-In Miami, centre of the Cuban exile community in the United States, fashion designer Vicente Chinor said increased family visits from Cuba would be "fantastic."

-"There are people here who have families (on the island).
-They live here alone, missing their children, their parents, their siblings."
+Another, Margarita Nunez, praised the changes and said she had only one desire: "I hope I can go visit my family," in the United States.

-Prominent Havana-based dissident blogger Yoani Sanchez, who complains that authorities have denied her travel permits 20 times, said on Twitter she would test the lifting of restrictions as soon as they took effect.
+Prominent dissident blogger Yoani Sanchez, who complains that she has been denied travel permits by the authorities 20 times, said on Twitter she would test the lifting of restrictions as soon as they took effect.

 "My friends tell me not to get my hopes up about the new immigration law," Sanchez said.
 "They say I'm on the 'black list' but I'm still going to give it a try."